Authorities investigating sailboat explosion that injured mother, child - Local News 8

 Click here for updates on this story

-HOBE SOUND, Florida (WPVI) — Martin County Fire Rescue and the Martin County Sheriff’s Office are investigating an explosion that happened on a sailboat Thursday morning.
+HOBE SOUND, Florida (WPTV) — Martin County Fire Rescue and the Martin County Sheriff’s Office are investigating an explosion that happened on a sailboat Thursday morning.

 The incident was reported at around 9:04 a.m.
 Deputies said a group on the sailboat were out cruising on the Intracoastal Waterway, near the 8000 block of Southeast Royal Street in Hobe Sound.